IoanVelev/MovieHub/README.md

 # MovieHub
 This is MovieHub Angular Application.

 MovieHub is built with the idea to give information, which is related to the world of movies.
-Movies are visualized n the shape of cards with some dynamical behavior.
+Movies are visualized in the shape of cards with some dynamical behavior.

 In this project Firebase is used both for server and database.